-We channel in order to play.
-Inspiring illusion, we seal the process of magic with the resonant tone of attunement.
-We are guided by the power of abundance.
+We organise in order to beautify.
+Balancing art, we seal the store of elegance with the rhythmic tone of equality.
+We are guided by the power of elegance.

 How to use the Mayan date calculator:

 Adjust the values for one representation of the date, then click the corresponding "Apply" button (on the same line).
 The whole page will then be updated by the web-server, so that the other values shown agree with the ones you've adjusted.

 Dates before about 1582 AD are usually given in the Julian count, as this count was replaced by the Gregorian around that time.
 This calculator shows both Julian and Gregorian dates.

 The Tzolkin and Haab "Apply" buttons find the next occurrence of the given date in the Tzolkin (260-day) or Haab (365-day) cycles; the "Apply both" button finds the next occurrence of both the specified Tzolkin and Haab dates together, in the 18980-day cycle.
 (To find previous occurrences of given Tzolkin and/or Haab dates, edit the "days added" window and use the "Subtract" button to then move backwards by either 260, 365 or 18980 days.)